newrelic/newrelic-integration-e2e-action/README.md

 go install github.com/newrelic/newrelic-integration-e2e-action@latest
 ```

-In case you don't want to install de binary you can always run it directly:
+In case you don't want to install the binary you can always run it directly:

 ```shell
 go run github.com/newrelic/newrelic-integration-e2e-action@latest